-Current liabilities decreased \$12.8 million from \$701.4 million in 2017 to \$688.6 million in 2018.
-The decrease is primarily related to a decrease of scheduled principal payments on General Obligation Bonds (GOB) offset by an increase in short-term liabilities related to the issuance of Commercial Paper Series E. The University's current assets cover current liabilities by a factor of 1.6 times in 2018 and 1.7 times in 2017.
-Despite the slight decrease, it continues to represent an indicator of good liquidity and the ability to bear short-term demands on working capital.
-The University's current assets also cover approximately three months of its total operating expenses, excluding depreciation in 2018 and 2017.
+Current liabilities increased \$109.6 million from \$688.6 million in 2018 to \$798.2 million in 2019.
+The increase is primarily related to an issuance of commercial paper borrowing in 2019, increases in unearned grant revenues, as well as increases in accounts payable and accrued expenses owed to vendors and employees for settled salary agreements.
+Current liabilities deceased \$12.8 million from \$701.4 million in 2017 to \$688.6 million in 2018.
+The decrease was primarily related to a decrease in scheduled principal payments on General Obligation Bonds (GOB) offset by an increase in short-term liabilities related to the issuance of Commercial Paper Series E. The University's current assets cover current liabilities by a factor of 1.3 times in 2019, 1.6 times in 2018 and 1.7 times in 2017.
+Despite the decreases, the ratio continues to represent an indicator of good liquidity and the ability to bear short-term demands on working capital.
+The University's current assets also cover approximately three months of its total operating expenses, excluding depreciation in 2019, 2018 and 2017.